chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/All-Interpretations.md

 - Author believes it's best for people with high status in a community to find ways to make low-status (unattractive?) jobs more attractive.
 [Wallowing_in_Despair]
 - Documentation and tooling should not choose the latest language and library versions by default.
 Instead, it should be explicit about the language version being used and be conservative with upgrades.
 [How_Do_We_Avoid_Ecosystem_Incoherence]
 - A PureScript outsider believes documentation should explain why the language doesn't have data types or concepts that they are familiar with.
 [Why_use_Purescript]
+- It's not clear to new learner why one shouldn't just use GCHJS or some similar Haskell solution.
+[Why_is_Elm_More_Popular_Than_PureScript]

 ### Providing Code Examples in Other Languages